WylieYYYY/shellfront/README.md

 ### Setup
 `make` or `make install` to intall without additional setting.
+`make clean` to install and remove all object created after building.
 `make remove` to remove the application according to makefile.
 Appending options:
 > `install` in the following options is necessary for installing.
 Orders after make is important for correct behaviour.